Hire employees in TopDutch

 The 30 Percent Tax Ruling

 As an incentive to bring talent with experience or skills that is rare in the Netherlands, we have a scheme known as the ‘30% Tax Ruling’ or the ‘30% Tax Reimbursement Ruling’.
 If a foreign employee meets the conditions for the ruling, then employers are legally able to pay 30% of your salary as a tax free ‘compensation’ for relocating to the Netherlands.
-This is allowed for a maximum of five tax years (January 1st - December 31st).
-To see if your foreign employee is eligible for the 30% tax ruling, you can view the conditions on the website of the tax office.
+This is allowed for five years but reduced to 20% and 10% every 20 months.
+Also, the 30% ruling may only be applied up to a maximum amount, the maximum remuneration.
+Further information on the conditions of the 30% tax ruling can be found on the website of the tax office.

 Sign up to the newsfeed